 How to properly install a car seat using LATCH

-Read more about the AAP’s car safety guidelines for children here.
+- Read more about the AAP’s car safety recommendations and guidelines.

-On their website, Safe Kids Worldwide provides an ultimate car seat safety guide complete with car seat buying tips, and more.
+- Safe Kids Worldwide provides an ultimate car seat safety guide complete with car seat buying tips, and more on their website.

 - If your child has been injured due to someone’s negligence or a recall/defective product issue, call a personal injury attorney for a free consultation and case evaluation.